-MCCs shall filter redundant alert data according to criteria defined in the section entitled "Filtering of Redundant Data" of document C/S A.001 (DDP).
-The processing of alert data shall follow the procedures for determining better quality LEOSAR or MEOSAR alert independent location data for the same beacon event as contained in the section entitled "Procedures to Determine Better Quality Alert Data for Same Beacon Event Position Conflicts" in that section of the DDP.
+MCCs shall filter redundant alert data according to criteria defined in the section entitled "Filtering of Redundant Data" of document C/S A.001.
+The processing of alert data shall follow the procedures for determining better quality LEOSAR or MEOSAR alert independent location data for the same beacon event as contained in the section entitled "Procedures to Determine Better Quality Alert Data for Same Beacon Event Position Conflicts" in that section of document C/S A.001.